Ch. Soundtrack Up Up And Away Can/Am CD CGC ROM

 • Thrombopathia — This is a disorder of small blood cells called platelets.
 Under normal conditions and in response to an injury that causes bleeding, platelets clump at the site of injured blood vessels, they also facilitate blood clotting and release substances active in repairing tissue and inflammation.
 In Basset Hound Thrombopathia, the platelet "clumping" does not occur.
 Therefore, dogs with this condition are more susceptible to bruising and hemorrhage.
 This is thought to be common in the Basset Hound breed and is an autosomal recessive trait.

 If you are considering the adoption of a Basset Hound puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the General Information page.)

 Additional Health Resources: